MarcosNowosad/Project--Calculator/README.md

 # Project--Calculator
-this time, I have created a calculator using the tkinter library
+This time, I have created a calculator using the tkinter library